eliskasieglova/globes/README.md

 The lines 11-21 in globes_main.py include the variables to be changed by the user.
 The variables that can be changed are:
 - _globe\_type_: '12' or '6',
+- _display_: True or False whether or not the parallels and meridians should be present in the output PDF file,
 - _basemap_: defaults to "Charted Territory Map" but feel free to change it from the list of ESRI Basemaps found here: https://www.arcgis.com/home/group.html?id=702026e41f6641fb85da88efe79dc166#overview,
 - _arcpy.env.workspace_: absolute path to your workspace,
 - _project\_path_: relative path to your project (defaults to "project.aprx" but feel free to change if you have the project saved somewhere else/you named the project differently).